EddieTheCubeHead/Stagnum/README.md

 There are some notable change for docker compose running for server environment variables.
 The first one is the splitting of the `DATABASE_CONNECTION_URL`.
-Instead, the env file contains variables `POSTGRES_USER`, `POSTGRES_PASSWORD` and `POSTGRES_DB`.
+Instead, the env file contains variables `POSTGRES_USER`, `POSTGRES_PASSWORD`, `POSTGRES_DB` and `DATABASE_PORT`.
 These are used to configure the docker container running PostgreSQL and then combined to form the database connection url that is fed to the server.
 For local development these can thus be anything and can be left as their default values.
 The variables controlling auto-reload, the host and the port are also not present.
 Instead, variables `BACKEND_PORT` and `FRONTEND_PORT` control which ports docker exposes for the backend and the frontend respectively.

 ## Set up secrets